godotengine/godot-docs/about/list_of_features.rst

 - Directional lights (sun/moon).
 Up to 4 per scene.
 - Omnidirectional lights.
-- Spot lights with adjustable cone angle and attenuation.
+- Spotlights with adjustable cone angle and attenuation.
 - Adjustable light "size" for fake area lights (will also make shadows blurrier).
 - Lights are rendered with clustered forward optimizations to decrease their individual cost.